-Perception distance.
+Perception Distance.
 The distance your vehicle travels, in ideal conditions; from the time your eyes see a hazard until your brain recognizes it.
 Keep in mind certain mental and physical conditions can affect your perception distance.
-It can be affected
+It can be affected greatly depending on visibility and the hazard itself.
+The average perception time for an alert driver is 1-3/4 seconds.
+At 55 mph, this accounts for 142 feet traveled.

-Reaction distance.
-The distance you will continue to travel, in ideal conditions; before you physically hit the brakes, in response to a hazard seen ahead.
+Reaction Distance.
+This distance you will continue to travel, in ideal conditions; before you physically hit the brakes, in response to a hazard seen ahead.
 The average driver has a reaction time of 3/4 second to 1 second.
-At 55 mph this accounts for 61 feet traveled.
+At 55 mph, this account for 61 feet traveled.

-Braking distance.
+Braking Distance.
 The distance your vehicle will travel, in ideal conditions; while you are braking.
 At 55 mph on dry pavement with good brakes, it can take about 216 feet.

-Effective stopping distance.
+Effective Stopping Distance.
 The total minimum distance your vehicle has traveled, in ideal conditions; with everything considered, including perception distance, reaction distance and braking distance, until you can bring your vehicle to a complete stop.
 At 55 mph, your vehicle will travel a minimum of 419 feet.

 The Effect of Speed on Stopping Distance.
 The faster you drive, the greater the impact or striking power of your vehicle.
-When you double your speed from 20 to 40 mph the impact is 4 times greater.
+When you double your speed from 20 to 40 mph, the impact is 4 times greater.
 The braking distance is also 4 times longer.
 Triple the speed from 20 to 60 mph and the impact and braking distance is 9 times greater.
 At 60 mph, your stopping distance is greater than that of a football field.
 Increase the speed to 80 mph and the impact and braking distance are 16 times greater than at 20 mph.
-High speeds greatly increase the severity of crashes and stopping distances.
+High speeds greatly increase the severity of crashes and stopping distance.
 By slowing down, you can reduce braking distance.